 Tickets for specific tour times are given out at the brewery on a first come, first served basis, which means you may have to wait a bit.
 You can also reserve a time in advance, which will cost $5 per ticket.
 There are other tours with varying experiences and prices available.

 Just across the Mississippi River in Illinois, you'll find the largest prehistoric native site north of Mexico.
 In fact, its population was larger than London in AD 1250, estimated to be between 10,000 and 20,000 people.
-During your visit, you'll learn about the Mississippian culture, see a reconstructed ancient sun calendar, climb Monks Mound, the largest prehistoric earthen structure in the country.
+During your visit, you'll learn about the Mississippian culture, see a reconstructed ancient sun calendar, and climb Monks Mound (the largest prehistoric earthen structure in the country).
 Guided tours are available.
 Admission is free, but there is a suggested donation.

-7. Gateway Arch, Old Courthouse, and Riverboat Cruises
+7. Gateway Arch, Old Courthouse, and Riverfront Cruises

-The Old Courthouse has played a significant role in U.S. history.
+Part of Gateway Arch National Park, The Old Courthouse has played a significant role in U.S. history.
 In 1847 and 1850, Dred and Harriet Scott sued for their freedom here.
 It's also where Virginia Minor fought for women's rights to vote in the 1870s.
-There are guided tours throughout the day.
+The Courthouse offers guided tours daily from 8 a.m. to 4:30 p.m.

 The Daniel Boone home is about 35 minutes west of St. Louis on a beautiful 300-acre site.
 As you take the winding roads to get there, you'll wonder how the Boone family made it here in the 1800s.
 The rooms of the home are very detailed, and the guided tours are fantastic.
 You do have to pay admission to look inside, but you can walk through the village behind the home for free.

 This area of Missouri is also known for its vineyards.
 There are several wineries in nearby Defiance and Augusta.
-Chandler Hill Vineyards is actually on the way to the Daniel Boone Home, so you can stop, enjoy a glass of wine, and have a bite to eat.
+Chandler Hill Vineyards is actually on the way to the Daniel Boone Home!
+Stop by, enjoy a glass of wine, and admire the Missouri countryside.

-If you're a music fan, this is a must stop.
-The museum has several interactive displays which allow you to perform your own blues song.
-There's also plenty of memorabilia, and, of course, fantastic information about the history of the Blues and how it influenced other styles of music.
-Be sure to check the events calendar and go when there's a live performance scheduled.
+If you're a music fan, this is a must-see attraction.
+The museum has several interactive displays, including one that allows you to create your own blues song!
+There's also plenty of memorabilia, and, of course, fantastic information about the history of the blues and how it influenced other styles of music.
+Be sure to check out their events calendar and go when there's a live performance scheduled.
 The museum is located in downtown St. Louis and charges admission.
+(Additionally, if you're interested in more blues history, be sure to stop by St. Louis's Delmar Loop to visit the statue of Chuck Berry across the street from the legendary Duck Room music venue at Blueberry Hill!)

-St. Louis has a rich aviation history, and there's a fantastic display that many have never heard of.
-It's the James S. McDonnell Prologue Room at Boeing St. Louis headquarters.
+St. Louis has a rich aviation history, and there's a fantastic display that many (including locals!) have never heard of: the James S. McDonnell Prologue Room at Boeing St. Louis headquarters.
 You'll be able to see large-scale models of the F/A-18 Hornet and AH-64 Apache attack helicopter, a full-scale model of a JDAM smart weapon, and full-size replicas of the Mercury and Gemini capsules.
 It's only open during the summer, but it's free.
-It's located near St. Louis-Lambert International Airport.
+It's located northwest of the city near St. Louis-Lambert International Airport.

 11. St. Louis Cardinals and St. Louis Blues